scortesie/subtitools/README.md

-subtitools
+Subtitools
 ==========

-Set of tools for subtitle processing
+Subtitools is a set of tools for subtitle processing.

+See a demo on Heroku, [https://subtitools.herokuapp.com/](https://subtitools.herokuapp.com/).